denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ## Homolog identification

+You should create fasta files called `g10577_homologs.fasta` and `g46214_homologs.fasta` to store all homologs selected based on a given criteria outlined below.

+For g46214, homologous proteins were selected based on having 100% query cover and >40% percentage identity to the reference protein sequence.

+For g10577, homologous proteins were selected based on >70% query cover and >40% percentage identity to the reference protein sequence

+the homolog in Arabidopsis thaliana did not make biological sense when investigated further through multiple sequence allignments and was not we suspect it was not that

 To find homologs for g46214 and g10577 in the model species Arabidopsis thaliana we followed the steps below: